top of page

 Intermission

-There will be light finger food snacks and a small none alcoholic drink provided during a 40 minute intermission (this includes time for you to be reseated).
+There will be light finger food snacks and a small non alcoholic drink provided during a 40 minute intermission (this includes time for you to be reseated).

 The Cave Environment & Weather